ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 - Nanoseconds (for PPS and ToD outputs)
 - Parts per billion (ppb) for frequency stability

 Accuracy **should** be measured against UTC or equivalent traceable reference.
-Drift rates **shall** be reported for holdover intervals from 1 s to 24 h.
+Drift rates **shall** be reported for holdover intervals from at least 1 second to 24 hours.

 ---